xyang2uchicago/TIPS/README.md

 # TIPS: an R-package for Characterization of Biological Tipping Points
 ### What is TIPS?
+For Holly

 <!-- <img src="https://github.com/xyang2uchicago/BioTIP/blob/master/results/Fig1_BioTIP_github.jpg">  -->

 ### Why TIPS?
+For Holly

 #### 3 Case Studies

-We applied BioTIP to six datasets and compared BioTIP's performance with other existing tools (see [examples](https://github.com/xyang2uchicago/BioTIP/blob/master/examples)).
-The six datasets are as following:
+We applied TIPS to three datasets (see [examples](https://github.com/xyang2uchicago/TIPS/tree/main/examples)).
+The three datasets are as follows:

 1. Dataset 1 consists of 96 selected genes in 929 human embryonic stem cells (hESCs) of predefined 9 clusters ([Bargaje et al., 2017](https://pubmed.ncbi.nlm.nih.gov/28167799/)).
 2. Dataset 2 consists of 10.9k genes of 7,240 developing mesoderm cells collected at embryonic day (E) 8.25 when precursor cells of major organs have been formed ([Pijuan-Sala et al., 2019](https://pubmed.ncbi.nlm.nih.gov/30787436/)).